ayoung5555/MP_MyWebsite/README.md

 1. Now, let’s update the email to the correct email.

-2. Below the BUTTON 1 comment, replace the text "[mailto:user@domain.ext](mailto:user@domain.ext)" with your email.
+2. Below the BUTTON 1 comment, replace the text "[user@domain.ext](mailto:user@domain.ext)" with your email.
 Don’t forget to keep the `mailto:` and quotes there.
 	- If a lot of text turns red, then you may have accidentally deleted a quote or another symbol.
 To undo, use the Control+Z or Command+Z shortcut.

 ## Editing Links (External Website):